 Mathematics and Mathematics Extension Rationale: Mathematics is a unique and powerful intellectual discipline that is used to investigate patterns, order, generality and uncertainty.
 It is a way of thinking in which problems are explored and solved through observation, reflection and logical reasoning.
 Learning Mathematics creates opportunities for students in their personal and work lives and as active citizens.
 Learning Focus: In this subject, students will study the following units through the described content: Extension Mathematics - study the core elements in each unit in greater depth with extension activities embedded.
-MEASUREMENT Calculate surface area Calculate volume ALGEBRA Simplify algebraic expressions Factorise algebraic expressions Factorise algebraic expressions Factorise monic quadratics Construct and interpret boxplots Construct and interpret boxplots Financial measures of central tendency and spread Solve problems involving linear equations Financial mathematics Solve problems involving simple and compound interest Investigate budgeting and GST RIGHT ANGLED TRIANGLES Solve problems by applying Pythagoras' Theorem Solve problems by applying Pythagoras' Theorem Solve problems using trigonometry GEOMETRIC REASONING Formulate proofs involving congruent triangles and angle properties Determine unknown angles Perrow and apply angle and chord properties of a circle CHANCE Construct tree diagrams, two-way tables and Venn diagrams Determine probabilities of events REAL NUMBERS Identify rational and irrational numbers Perform operations with surds and fractional indices NON-LINEAR RELATIONSHIPS Solve quadratic equations Graph quadratic equations Outcomes / Assessment: Folio Tasks Supervised Exams Reports Pathway/Senior Subject: This subject links to the following subject/s in Year 11 and 12: • Essential Mathematics (Applied) • General Mathematics (General) • Mathematical Methods (General) • Specialist Mathematics (General)
+MEASUREMENT Calculate surface area Calculate volume ALGEBRA Simplify algebraic expressions Factorise algebraic expressions Expand binomial products Factorise monic quadratics Perform operations with simple algebraic fractions Outcomes / Assessment: Folio Tasks Supervised Exams Reports Pathway/Senior Subject: This subject links to the following subject/s in Year 11 and 12:

 Science Rationale: Science provides students with the opportunity to develop their understanding of the biological, chemical and physical world around us.
 In this subject, students will explore various biological systems at both a microscopic and macroscopic level.
 Students will develop their understanding of atomic theory to further understand relationships within the periodic table as well as understand that motion and forces are related through the application of physical laws.
-Learning In this subject, students will study the following units through the described content: Focus: STEM Create solutions to challenges which are based in Science, Technology, Engineering and Mathematics Investigate how science concepts have developed over time BIOLOGY Describe how heritable characteristics have emerged from DNA and genetics Explain how the theory of evolution has influenced the diversity of living things Investigate how global systems rely on interactions involving various spheres on Earth CHEMISTRY Explain atomic structure and chemical properties Understand that different types of chemical reactions produce various products Describe how different factors affect the rate of reactions PHYSICS Investigate motion of objects Understand forces and motion using Newton's Laws of Motion Describe and calculate kinetic and potential energy Explain that energy conservation is influenced by energy transfers and transformations Student Investigation Students will be given the opportunity to focus on senior science subjects (Biology, Chemistry, Physics, and Aquatic Practices) and depending on student choices, topics and investigations will occur.
-Outcomes / Assessment: Research Investigation Data Test Supervised Exams Student Experiment Pathways: This subject links to the following subject/s in Year 11 and 12:
+Learning Focus: In this subject, students will study the following units through the described content: STEM Create solutions to challenges which are based in Science, Technology, Engineering and Mathematics Investigate how science concepts have developed over time BIOLOGY Describe how heritable characteristics have emerged from DNA and genetics Explain how the theory of evolution has influenced the diversity of living things Investigate how global systems rely on interactions involving various spheres on Earth CHEMISTRY Explain atomic structure and chemical properties Understand that different types of chemical reactions produce various products Describe how different factors affect the rate of reactions PHYSICS Investigate motion of objects Understand forces and motion using Newton's Laws of Motion Describe and calculate kinetic and potential energy Explain that energy conservation is influenced by energy transfers and transformations Student Investigation Students will be given the opportunity to focus on senior science subjects (Biology, Chemistry, Physics, and Aquatic Practices) and depending on student choices, topics and investigations will occur.
+Outcomes / Assessment: Research Investigation Data Test Supervised Exams Student Experiment Pathways: This subject links to the following subject/s in Year 11 and 12: • Biology (General) • Chemistry (General) • Physics (General) • Aquatic Practices (Applied)